chingchenms/llvm/docs/Coroutines.rst

 If the coroutine is eligible for heap elision, this intrinsic is lowered to an alloca storing the coroutine frame.
 Otherwise, it is lowered to constant `null`.

-Frontend should emit exactly one `coro.alloc` intrinsic per coroutine.
+A frontend should emit at most one `coro.alloc` intrinsic per coroutine.

 Example:
 """"""""